appbaseio/reactivesearch/content/docs/hosting/byoc/index.md

 #### Nginx

-This service helps in setting up reverse proxy for Arc Service and serving Configuration service.
+This service helps in setting up reverse proxy for Appbase.io Service and serving Configuration service.
 It also helps in serving data using with TLS certificate, which is recommended for production.

 #### Elasticsearch